Consider three remote branches origin/master, origin/staging and origin/production. The master is the shared developers' edge. Staging

 $ git rebase master

-Note that I don't commit local changes directly to my local master
+Note that I don't commit local changes directly to my local master.

-This allows me to git pull
+This allows me to git pull my local master without rebasing.

 (Admittedly for this example, I would have likely created a topic